Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 ### 1. Add dependencies to your project

-Each extension needs added as a dependency to the mobile application project.
-The examples below will add the Mobile Core and Profile extensions.
+Each extension needs to be added as a dependency to the mobile application project.
+The following examples will add the Mobile Core and Profile extensions.

 {% tabs %}
 {% tab title="Android" %}